bll744958765/reservoir_BNN/README.md

 ![image](https://user-images.githubusercontent.com/92556725/182534564-8e0b9437-cafc-42e4-ba5d-b2622adc8285.png)

-Since our real data is confidential, we modified the data set before uploaded the data set, but this does not affect the run of the code.
-This leads to the difference between your running results and the description in the manuscript.

 ## Prediction
 The map of reservoir thickness and uncertainty on the predicrion data set:
 ![131139](https://user-images.githubusercontent.com/92556725/182529230-dd6961ee-30b9-4e32-8b47-c4fb628a410c.png)

 ## Other
+Since our real data is confidential, we modified the data set before uploaded them, this does not affect the run of the code.
+This leads to the difference between your running results and the description in the manuscript.

 More details can be found in manuscript.